Gieveppix/DecentraGoGo/README.md

   - Community members vote on proposed extensions.
   - If approved by the majority, campaign deadlines are extended, providing more time to reach goals.

+### 4. Project Updates

+- **Purpose:** Allows project creators to post updates on the project's progress.
+- **Features:**
+  - Project creators can share text-based updates with contributors.
+  - Contributors can view and stay informed about project developments.

 ## How It Works

 DecentraGoGo simplifies the crowdfunding process while adding powerful features: